Skip to content

 Today, if you are a Series B founder bringing a "growth at all costs" P&L to a Series C pitch, you aren't just going to get a "no." You're going to get a lecture on unit economics.
 The market has shifted violently from rewarding top-line velocity to demanding efficient growth.
 Yet, too many founders are still managing their runway using vanilla "Monthly Burn Rate"—a vanity metric that tells you how fast you're dying, but nothing about whether you deserve to live.

 The problem is simple: a $500k monthly burn is acceptable if you're adding $400k in Net New ARR.
 It is catastrophic if you're adding $50k.
-If you are only tracking cash out the door, you are flying blind.
+If you are only tracking cash out the door, you lack the operating visibility to steer.
 In the current fundraising climate—where the time between Series B and C has stretched by 61% to nearly 28 months—survival requires a new mathematical framework.
 You don't need more cash; you need better conversion of cash into equity value.

 The New North Star: The Burn Multiple